Iunave/slotmap/README.md

 # slotmap
 yet another slotmap implementation

-i made this slotmap as simple as possible while keeping a FIFO free-list and a packed item store
+This slotmap implementation is as simple as possible while keeping a FIFO free-list and a packed item storage layout.

 memory is laid out with keys first, then offsets and lastly items